I assume you know the story?

 TRAVEL ESSENTIALS: TAKE WATER and snacks (but you can buy from Bedouin kiosks towards to the top, at inflated prices.
 Likewise they sell: coffee, tea, instant noodles, chocolate bars and other drinks).
 TAKE a sunhat.
 USE sunblock.
 Take warm clothes, flashlight.
 If staying overnight, take a sleeping bag (or rent a blanket from a Bedouin).

-RATHER THAN BACK-TRACK: I went up the direct Steps of Repentance and came back part-way down the camel trail, to then turn right and follow a path behind Mount Sinai to get to a route called Wadi 40.
+I went up the direct Steps of Repentance.
+BUT came back, just part-way down the camel trail, to then turn right and follow a path behind Mount Sinai to get to a route called Wadi 40.
 From there, it was a choice of left of right – both to the town of Katreen.
 Technically, you must also do this route with a guide (and at double the price).

 STAYING IN AL MILGA / KATREEN: there’s a range of accommodation from desert camps to hotels.
 I stayed at Shiek Moussa’s Al Milga Bedouin Camp.
 Very decent rooms and facilities at low cost.
 Fox Camp is cheaper and more basic but closer to the monastery.
 And there are others.
 Take your pick.